 Grace is a Reaper whose life unexpectedly ended three years ago.
 Her mentor Tully discovers that Reaper are being kidnapped, threatening the Natural Order.
 When demons threaten her sister’s soul, she decides to risk everything by using magic to become temporarily human.
 However, it’s not just the demons and lies Grace has to unravel – it’s also the human boy who makes her laugh.
 Can Grace save her sister and the endangered souls?
 Or will Tully be forced to reap her soul when she’s desperate to reclaim the life she could’ve had?

-As of October 30th, my fourth book, A REAPER MADE, is available for Kindle, Nook, iBooks, and paperback.
+A REAPER MADE, is available for Kindle, Nook, iBooks, and paperback.
 (Keep scrolling for a special excerpt.)

 Grace had finally gotten used to her new afterlife as a “Made” – a Reaper who used to be human.
 When Made Reapers and souls begin disappearing, however, Grace and her mentor Tully suspect demons.
 Grace’s worst fears are confirmed when her sister’s soul is threatened.

 She’ll have to break every rule in the Reaper book to save them, including using a little magic to become temporarily human.
 With the help of Tully and her witchy friend Tessa, Grace goes undercover on a college campus to save the fates of kidnapped souls.
 What she didn’t count on was the boy who makes her laugh like no other, who makes her feel alive again and question her existence.
 With her own soul in peril, Grace realizes that demons aren’t working alone.
 Betrayal and distrust runs deep and Grace discovers that sometimes even Reapers are prone to humanity.